sadieiq694/software-mini-project/README.md

     * Reset button functionality
     * Return home once survey is submitted
 * **Add images of some of our unit tests to README**

+## Known issues
+* Since currently the survey does not navigate to home after you fill it out, users could repeatedly submit the survey as many times as they want on that page.